-The beach has no lifeguard service and quite a strong undertow so swim with caution.
-It’s in a rural place with no immediate amenities, but even if just for a look at the stone and it’s beautiful surroundings is well worth visiting.
+The beach has no lifeguard service and is steep with quite a strong undertow so swim with caution.
+It’s in an isolated place with no immediate amenities but even if just for a look at the stone and it’s beautiful surroundings is well worth visiting.

 Long and sandy with magnificent views and great coastal walks nearby, this beach is very popular with people from Waterford city.
 The beach is scattered with small rocky outcrops which means lots of rock pools for catching crabs.
 There are a number of caravan parks closeby and a couple of car parks – watch out though, one of them is free and the other is privately owned and is not, so don’t end up paying by mistake.

 Kite surfing and wind surfing are available locally, and there are shops and a few places to eat in Clonea village.
 It can get a bit crowded in summer, but at other times is generally deserted.
 Lifeguards on duty in Summer.

 Dunmore East is a small and pretty town built into a hill which slopes steeply to the sea.
 It’s a working fishing port and also has a marina and yacht club, as well as two popular beaches.

 Counseller’s Strand is small and bordered at one end by steep rocks, but is very popular for its safe bathing and possibly also because on a sunny day you can sit on the veranda of a nearby pub, sipping a cooler, while still keeping a close watch on small ones on the beach.
 At low tide you can walk (or swim) around the rocks at the south end from this beach to Dunmore Strand, a slightly less crowded and sandier beach which is also accessible by road.

 Dunmore, aside from the beaches, is a very pleasant place to spend a few hours just wandering around from harbour to marina to beach, doing nothing in particular.